 There are three types of carbohydrates.

-Each affects the body (and the gut) in vastly different ways.
+As we’ll see, each affects the body (and the gut) in very different ways.

-Carbohydrates are the subject of decades of research and marketing, with fortunes made telling people which carbs to eat and avoid.
+Now, carbohydrates are the subject of decades of research — and marketing.
+Telling people which carbs to eat, and avoid, is big, big business.

 (click to return to home page)